-Most barbiturates are distributed in pill form, however, some barbiturates such as Phenobarbital are also available in suppository form and an oral liquid for the treatment of people with epilepsy and similar seizure disorders.
+Most barbiturates are distributed in pill form although some, such as Phenobarbital, are also available in suppository form and an oral liquid.
+These variations are for the treatment of people with epilepsy and similar seizure disorders.

-Barbiturates are also occasionally prescribed to people who suffer from anxiety, and in specific cases to help control withdrawal symptoms and regulate brain activity in dependent users.
+- It is also occasionally prescribed to people who suffer from anxiety, and in specific cases to help control withdrawal symptoms and regulate brain activity in dependent users.

-Recreational Barbiturate Use
+Recreational Use of Barbiturates

-Barbiturates are also known as “downers” and they are sometimes taken by people who use cocaine or methamphetamine in order to counteract excessive effects of these stimulants.
+Barbiturates are also known as “downers” and they are sometimes taken by people who use cocaine or methamphetamine in order to counteract the excessive effects of these stimulants.

-Jimi Hendrix died in 1970 at the age of 27 from asphyxiation caused by barbiturate intoxication induced by the sedative Vesparax.
+Jimi Hendrix died in 1970 at the age of 27 from asphyxiation caused by intoxication induced by the sedative Vesparax.
 Reports indicate Hendrix may have consumed up to nine Vesparax tablets on the day of his death, or the equivalent of 18 times the therapeutic dose.

 - Slowed heart rate